NVIDIA/NeMo-Curator/docs/user-guide/image/embedders.rst

     dataset_with_embeddings = embedding_model(dataset)

-    # Metdata will have a new column named "image_embedding"
+    # Metadata will have a new column named "image_embedding"
     dataset_with_embeddings.save_metadata()

 Here, we load a dataset in and compute the image embeddings using ``vit_large_patch14_clip_quickgelu_224.openai``.